Free Proalgebraic Groups: Saturated pro- -groups

 \begin{lemma} Let $\CC$ be a formation and let $X$ be a set.
 Then $\Gamma^\CC(X)$ has at most $|\kb||X|$ coalgebraic subgroups. \end{lemma} \begin{proof} Let $\N$ denote the set of all coalgebraic subgroups of $\Gamma^\CC(X)$.
 These all arise as kernels of some epimorphism $\f\colon\Gamma^\CC(X)\twoheadrightarrow H$ for some $\CC$-group $H$.
 Such a $\f$ is determined by choosing a finite subset $\{x_1,\ldots,x_n\}$ of $X$ and the images $\f_{\kb}(x_1),\ldots,\f_{\kb}(x_n)\in H(\kb)$.
 For a fixed $H$, there are $|X||H(\kb)|$ choices.
 There are, up to isomorphism, at most $|\kb|$ algebraic groups over $k$.
 Thus, also allowing $H$ to vary, we see that there are at most $|\kb||X|$ coalgebraic subgroups. \end{proof}

 Combining the previous two lemmas we obtain:

 \begin{cor} Let $\CC$ be a formation and let $X$ be a set such that $\Gamma^\CC(X)$ is not algebraic.
 Then

-In particular, if $|X|\geq|\kb|$, then $\rank(\Gamma^\CC(X))=|X|$. \end{cor} Both extreme cases of inequality (\ref{eqn: inequ for rank}) may occur: If $X$ is an infinite set and is $\CC$ the formation of all abelian unipotent groups over an algebraically closed field of characteristic zero, then $\rank(\Gamma^\CC(X))=|X|$ by Example \ref{ex: free abelian unipotent}.
+In particular, if $|X|\geq|\kb|$, then $\rank(\Gamma^\CC(X))=|X|$. \end{cor} Both extreme cases of inequality (\ref{eqn: inequ for rank}) may occur: If $X$ is an infinite set and $\CC$ is the formation of all abelian unipotent groups over an algebraically closed field of characteristic zero, then $\rank(\Gamma^\CC(X))=|X|$ by Example \ref{ex: free abelian unipotent}.
 On the other hand, if $\CC$ is the formation of all diagonalizable algebraic groups, then $\rank(\Gamma^\CC(X))=|\kb||X|$ by Example \ref{ex: free prodiagonalizable group}.

 In some rare cases $\Gamma^\CC(X)$ can indeed be an algebraic group and then the inequality $|X|\leq\rank(\Gamma^\CC(X))$ from Corollary \ref{cor: inequality for rank of free group} may not hold.
 For example, if $k$ is an algebraically closed field of characteristic zero, $X$ a finite set and $\CC$ the formation of all abelian unipotent groups, then $\Gamma^\CC(X)=\Ga^n$, where $n=|X|$, by Example \ref{ex: free abelian unipotent}.
 Also, if $k$ is a field of positive characteristic and $\CC$ is the formation of all infinitesimal algebraic groups, then $\Gamma^\CC(X)=1$ for any set $X$ (since $G(\kb)=1$ for any infinitesimal algebraic group $G$).
-To show that in characteristic zero, such a pathology cannot happen, we will need to following lemma.
-This lemma will also be fundamental later for showing that certain embedding problems for free pro-$\CC$-groups are solvable.

-\begin{lemma} Let $k$ be field of characterstic zero and let $G$ be an algebraic group.
-Then there exists a finite subset $X$ of $G(\kb)$ such that $G=\langle X\rangle$. \end{lemma} \begin{proof} A proof, under the additional assumption that $k$ is algebraically closed, can be found in \cite[Lemma 5.13]{SingerPut:differential}.
-But if $X$ generates $G_{\kb}$, then $X$ also generates $G$. \end{proof}

-The above lemma fails in positive characteristic, even for smooth groups, for example $\Ga$ is not finitely generated in positive characteristic.
+However, if $k$ has characteristic zero and $X$ is infinite, then $\Gamma^\CC(X)$ is not algebraic by Lemma \ref{lemma: free group not algebraic}.
+We thus obtain from Corollary \ref{cor: inequality for rank of free group}: